-The 8 histologic subtypes of IIP in decreasing order of frequency are
+The 8 histologic subtypes of idiopathic interstitial pneumonia, in decreasing order of frequency, are

-These subtypes are characterized by varying degrees of interstitial inflammation and fibrosis (1).
+These subtypes are characterized by varying degrees of interstitial inflammation and fibrosis (1 General reference Idiopathic interstitial pneumonias (IIPs) are interstitial lung diseases of unknown etiology that share similar clinical and radiologic features and are distinguished primarily by the histopathologic... read more ).
 All cause dyspnea; diffuse abnormalities on high-resolution CT (HRCT); and inflammation, fibrosis, or both on biopsy.
-The subtypes are important to distinguish, however, because they have different clinical features (see Table: Key Features of Idiopathic Interstitial Pneumonias) and respond differently to treatment.
+The subtypes are important to distinguish, however, because they have different clinical features (see table ) and respond differently to treatment.

 1. Travis WD, Costabel U, Hansell DM, et al: An Official American Thoracic Society/European Respiratory Society Statement: Update of the International Multidisciplinary Classification of the Idiopathic Interstitial Pneumonias.
 Am J Respir Crit Care Med 188 (6):733–748, 2013.

-IIP should be suspected in any patient with unexplained interstitial lung disease.
+Idiopathic interstitial pneumonia should be suspected in any patient with unexplained interstitial lung disease.
 Clinicians, radiologists, and pathologists should exchange information to determine the diagnosis in individual patients.
-Potential causes (see Table: Causes of Interstitial Lung Disease) are assessed systematically.
+Potential causes (see table ) are assessed systematically.
 For maximum diagnostic yield, history should address the following criteria:

-A chronologic listing of the patient's entire employment history, including specific duties and known exposures to organic and inorganic agents (see Causes of Interstitial Lung Disease), is obtained.
+A chronologic listing of the patient's employment history, including specific duties and known exposures to organic and inorganic agents (see table ), is obtained.
 The degree of exposure, duration of exposure, latency of exposure, and the use of protective devices is elicited.

 Chest x-ray is done and is typically abnormal, but findings are not specific enough to differentiate between the various types.